revaturelabs/interviewquestions/Java/Java 8/stream api.md

 - When we need to iterate the elements in the stream.
 - This is the only operation that returns void.
-- can call directly on collections or stream.
+- It can directly call on collections or stream.

 </details>

 15: What is the use of collect() terminal operation?

 <details><summary> Show Answer</summary>